Abraval/NPRScrape/README.md

 ## Overview

-NPR Politics Podcast Scraper is a web application that captures the headline, summary, image and link of the lates podcast episodes from https://www.npr.org/podcasts/510310/npr-politics-podcast.
+NPR Politics Podcast Scraper is a web application that captures the headline, summary, image and link of the lates podcast episodes from [NPR POLITICS PODCAST]https://www.npr.org/podcasts/510310/npr-politics-podcast.

 ![](public/css/img/1.png)